sshalem/Spring-Boot/05-Transaction-Management/README.md

 * Spring supports a comprehansive Transaction Management supprt
 * Below is a simplified overview to show how it works.
-* Spring transaction support is enabled via AOP Proxy.
+* Spring transaction support is enabled via `AOP Proxy`.
-* The caller of the method invokes the proxy (and NOT the Target) , </br>
-and on this point the transaction is created and the Traget method is invoked.
+* The caller of the method invokes the proxy (and NOT the Target) ,and on this point the transaction is created and the Traget method is invoked.
 * On the way back, either the transaction is Commited or rolled back on the way out.

 <p align="center">